erikao1998/crispy-rotary-phone/README.md

 # crispy-rotary-phone

-a repository for "building nlp applications" course
+A repository for "building nlp applications" course

 ## the final project

-the corpus we used can be found here: https://opus.nlpl.eu/OpenSubtitles-v1.php click "en" on the leftmost column on the first table to download it
+The corpus we used can be found here: https://opus.nlpl.eu/OpenSubtitles-v1.php.
+Click "en" on the leftmost column on the first table to download it.

-the search works only if the corpus is placed into the "static" folder of the project
+Extract the downloaded en.zip file into a folder named "en" and put that folder into "final_project/static".